-Domain Validation TLS Server Authentication Certificates and Organization Validation TLS Server Authentication Certificates shall have a Validity Period no greater than 395 days.
-Delegated OCSP Responder Certificates shall have a Validity Period no greater than 45 days.
+Domain Validation TLS Server Authentication Certificates and Organization Validation TLS Server Authentication Certificates shall have a Validity Period no greater than 90 days.

 6.4 Activation data

 6.4.1 Activation data generation and installation

 For all CAs, CA activation data may be user-selected by each of the multiple parties holding that activation data.
 If the activation data shall be transmitted, it shall be via a channel protected commensurate with the protection supplied by the key itself, and distinct in time and place from the associated cryptographic module.